 Just how do you grill the perfect steak?
 You start out with a good cut of meat and a hot, hot grill.
 From there you need to pay attention and learn the secrets of "doneness".

-Grilling: Here's what I recommend.
-Get your grill good and hot.
+Get your grill nice and hot.
 The ideal temperature is one that will cook the steak to the desired doneness in the shortest amount of time without burning the surface.
 Place the room temperature steaks on the grill and close the lid.
 Watch closely to avoid flare-ups and turn when the sides start to turn gray and the bottom side has good grill marks on it.
 Flip and close the lid again.
 Continue to watch for flare-ups.
 When the sides are gray all the way through and the second side has good grill marks check for doneness.

-Cuts: Another factor is, of course, the cut of meat and the quality of that cut.
-Finding the steak you like best, that fits your pocket book takes knowledge and experience.
+Another factor is, of course, the cut of meat and the quality of that cut.
+Finding the steak you like best, that fits your pocketbook takes knowledge and experience.
 Read up on the subject, try different cuts, and of course, talk to your butcher.
 You'll have few better friends in this world than a smart and trustworthy butcher.

-Resting: Now for the most important part, don't serve it right away.
+Now for the most important part, don't serve it right away.
 Let the steak "rest" for about 5 to 10 minutes depending on the thickness.
 This allows the juices to move back into the meat.
 Resting should be done in a place that is about room temperature and with only a loose covering over it.
-If you doubt me, try cutting a steak in half right off the grill.
-Let a second steak rest for five minutes, and then cut into it.
+To test the theory, try cutting a steak in half right off the grill.
+Let the second half rest for five minutes, and then cut into it.
 See which one is juicier.